I Believe in You (Talk Talk song): Critical reception

 Caren Myers of Melody Maker described the song as "broody" and added, "This just kind of floats right through you, as the synths and the voice compete to see who can sound more evanescent and soothing."
 Jerry Smith of Music Week commented, "Having moved well away from their original pop leanings, Talk Talk these days produce thoroughly irresistible, hauntingly atmospheric tracks and this one is beguilingly catchy."
 Johnny Dee of Record Mirror was critical of the song, calling it "droning twaddle".
 He commented, "A band who crawl out of dank, sleepy hollows to record what they call 'artistic masterpieces'.
 The kind of guys who make Duran Duran sound like the Wonder Stuff."

-In 2017, Graeme Thomson of The Guardian included the song at number eight on a retrospective "10 of the best" list for the band.
-He praised it as "perhaps [their] saddest, most straightforwardly beautiful song" which is "suffused with a personal sense of unutterable waste".
+In 2017, Graeme Thomson of The Guardian included the song on a retrospective "10 of the best" list for the band, praising it as "perhaps [their] saddest, most straightforwardly beautiful song" which is "suffused with a personal sense of unutterable waste".
 He noted how the song is "driven by a quietly insistent rhythm" and is the closest thing on Spirit of Eden to a "conventional song".
 He added that the single version was "unsatisfactorily truncated".